google/osdfir-infrastructure/charts/turbinia/README.md

     --set oauth2proxy.service.annotations."cloud\.google\.com/backend-config=\{\"ports\": \{\"4180\": \"\{\{ .Release.Name \}\}-oauth2-backend-config\"\}\}"
 ```

+> **Warning**: Turbinia relies on the Oauth2 Proxy for authentication.
+If you
+plan to expose Turbinia with a public facing IP, it is highly recommended that
+the Oauth2 Proxy is deployed alongside with the command provided above.

 ## Uninstalling the Chart

 To uninstall/delete a Helm deployment with a release name of `turbinia-release`: